 Consider An Informal Meeting With Your Employer

-Every state has an appeals process for workers’ comp claim denials.
+Every state has an appeals process for workers' comp claim denials.
 Before starting the official appeals process, you and your attorney may want to meet informally with your employer and insurance company about the denial.
 You should bring the denial letter you received to this informal meeting.
 If you and your lawyer can resolve the matters that led to the denial, you can avoid the hassle of the formal appeal process and get compensation faster.
+Before you meet with your company, review the denial letter with your attorney and understand why it happened.
+By law, the insurance company must explain why they did not approve the claim.
+This way, you can take steps to provide the information they need to approve the claim.
+For instance, workers' comp claims face denial due to a lack of evidence that the accident happened on the job.
+You must show convincing evidence that the accident happened at work or during employment.
+For example, you can rely on the testimony of other workers who saw the accident occur.
+Or you can include video footage of the accident.Workers' Comp Claim Appeals Process

-If an informal meeting with your employer and their insurance company isn’t productive, you must file an official appeal.
-Every state provides an appeal process if a workers’ comp claim faces rejection.
+If an informal meeting with your employer and their insurance company isn't productive, you must file an official appeal.
+Every state provides an appeal process if a workers' comp claim faces rejection.
 The process will vary somewhat based on the state where you suffered an injury.
-For example, in Indiana, you must file an Application for Adjustment of Claim after your workers’ comp case is not approved.
-The state workers’ compensation board will assign the matter to a workers’ compensation board member.
+For example, in Indiana, you must file an Application for Adjustment of Claim after your workers' comp case is not approved.
+The state Worker's Compensation board will assign the matter to a Worker's Compensation board member.
+Based on the circumstances, you must fill out the application within two years of the date of injury or within a month of getting notification of your claim denial or award that you think is insufficient.
+Your state's Worker's Compensation board should inform you of the hearing date and location.
+Each side can ask for a delay or continuance for the appeal hearing.

 Attending the appeal hearing without a lawyer is not advised.
 Your employer will have an attorney.
 This means you will face opposition with deep financial and legal resources, making it harder to win the appeal without a lawyer.
-Hiring a workers’ compensation appeal attorney is strongly recommended to ensure the best results in your appeal.
+Hiring a Worker's Compensation appeal attorney is strongly recommended to ensure the best results in your appeal.

 Both sides will present their best evidence during the appeal hearing, but you have the burden of proof as the injured worker.
 You and your attorney must show that your injuries occurred during work or the normal course of employment.